 Look outside the box

-Our favourite alternative accommodation is definitely house/pet sitting.
+Our favourite alternative accommodation is definitely house/pet sitting (by using this link you get 25% off your membership).
 Being able to have all the luxuries and amenities of a home, whilst taking care of an adorable furry being, is a dream come true for us.
 However, before considering this option remember, you’ll be responsible for someone else’s home and pet, and this is not to be taken lightly.

 Other options include: